kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    resource request.
 1. Introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to treat certain class of devices as an extended resource.
-1. Introduce a special `ResourceClaim` object to keep track of device allocations for all extended resource requests backed by DRA for a pod. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or extended
+1. Introduce a special `ResourceClaim` object to keep track of device allocations.
+It is special only in the sense that it is created by the scheduler.
+No semantic changes are needed in the ResourceClaim API for it. for all extended resource requests backed by DRA for a pod. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or extended